FOD

 Can a new patient get seen the same day?

 Sometimes yes, especially when an office has open capacity or specifically supports same-day scheduling.
+New patient slots may be limited, so calling early in the day or mentioning urgency can improve your chances.

 Related reads